Yoshi Terauchi and Domenico Ricucci will gather on February 8-10, 2027 in Tbilisi for the 1st endo meeting DUENDO 2027.

 Georgia's first Luxury Collection Hotel

 Discover the charm and elegance of the Paragraph Freedom Square, Georgia's first Luxury Collection hotel located in the heart of Tbilisi, just steps away from the old town, a UNESCO World Heritage site.
 The hotel offers exceptional amenities, five unique restaurants and lounges, outstanding design elements, a luxurious spa which stretches over three floors and stunning views over the city.
-220 guest rooms with traditional Georgian design features, two ballrooms and six meeting rooms with the largest ballroom accommodating up to 700 guests.
 Associates radiate authentic Georgian hospitality and their indigenous spirit combined with our renowned luxury collection concierge services, destination discoveries and epicurean moments create unique experiences which make the Paragraph Freedom Square the hotel of choice in Tbilisi.

 Join us in Tbilisi for the first endodontic conference DuEndo'2027!